TheOdinProject/curriculum/ruby_programming/introduction/installing_ruby.md

 Next, we'll add some commands to allow rbenv to work properly.
 We can use the Linux `echo` command to make it easy.

 Note: Run these commands one by one in sequence.
-They will not provide any output if done properly.
+They will not provide any output if not done properly.
 Again, be sure to copy and paste these commands.

 ~~~bash
 echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc